CleanDIFT: Diffusion Features without Noise: Additional Projection Head Ablations

-\paragraph{Adapter Ablations} We show the remaining results of our ablation study from~\suppvspreprint{Sec.
-4.6}{\cref{subsec:ablation}}, including our investigation of the influence of different components of the projection head architecture and the influence of pre-training the projection heads.
+We investigate the influence of different components of the projection head architecture and the influence of pre-training the projection heads following the setup in ~\suppvspreprint{Sec.
+4.6}{\cref{subsec:ablation}}.
 In our main configuration, we use a FiLM layer~\cite{perez2018film} in each FFN block to adaptively scale activations depending on the timestep $t$.
 We replace the FiLM layers with Adaptive RMS (AdaRMS) norm layers~\cite{zhang2019root} and observe a performance degradation of $0.1$ percentage points for $\text{PCK}_{\text{bbox}}$.
 We conclude that removing the scale and shift information of the model's feature by normalization is harmful and cannot be recovered by subsequent scaling and shifting.

 Our main configuration for the projection heads uses the SwiGLU~\cite{shazeer2020glu} gating mechanism as an activation function in each FFN block.
 We investigate the influence of removing this gating mechanism from our FFNs, effectively leaving us with Swish layers~\cite{ramachandran2017searching}.
 When removing the gating mechanism, $\text{PCK}_{\text{bbox}}$ slightly decreases by $0.12$ percentage points.
 Additionally, we experiment with fine-tuning the projection heads before training our feature extraction model.
 After pre-training the projection heads, we fine-tune them in two settings: fine-tuning both the feature extraction model and projection heads, and training only the feature extraction model while locking the pre-trained projection heads.
 When fine-tuning both the feature extraction model and projection heads, we achieve the exact same performance as our main configuration which does not use pre-training.
 When locking the projection heads during fine-tuning, the performance slightly decreases by $0.16$ percentage points for $\text{PCK}_{\text{bbox}}$.